- Visitors & Friends

 There is extensive collaboration with leading university networks, among researchers and with public agencies and business, in the UK and internationally.
 The largest cluster of overseas research activity is the Africa and Asia Tropical Medicine network, involving more than 1,200 people, the Wellcome Trust, NGOs, national governments and local institutions, and focussed on improving health and on capacity building.
 There are many other examples in every academic department of Oxford research overseas and work with international collaborators.

 Researchers based in different departments and institutes across the University are looking at many different aspects of climate change including climate science; mitigation; climate impacts and adaptation; and policy, governance and financing.
+We have a website dedicated to our energy research.

 Oxford staff and student researchers address many of the major challenges that face our society, from language conservation to new vaccines, ageing to obesity, new energy sources to biodiversity.
-They use innovative research techniques and modern technology, both to examine problems of the modern world and to understand better the ancient world
+They use innovative research techniques and modern technology, both to examine problems of the modern world and to understand better the ancient world.